haskellfoundation/tech-proposals/proposals/0000-cabal-exact-printer.md

 to modify it's own files?
 It's hard to guarantee stability across projects if many functionalities are distributed across many projects.
-For example a newly introduced cabal-add, would need to take into account any syntax change to cabal, *forever*.
+For example a newly introduced tool called [cabal-add](https://github.com/Bodigrim/cabal-add), would need to take into account any syntax change to cabal, *forever*.
 This is true for other tools as well that want to modify cabal files (such as HLS).
 If cabal would support an exact printer all syntax odds and ends will remain within cabal allowing us to change the cabal file format easily without breaking downstream libraries and tools.
-Because cabal itself supports parsing and printing and exposes a it as library functions.
+This is because cabal would supports parsing and printing, and exposes this capability as library functions.
 This will allow downstream programmers to parse and print cabal files without having to care about the syntax details.
+Furthermore it'll make it easier for programmers to add new cabal related tools.
-Which is different from the current situation where some diligent programmers assumed the entire cabal file format is stable, and wrote their own invent their own parsers end printers.
+Which is different from the current situation where some diligent programmers assumed the entire cabal file format is stable, and write their own own parsers and printers.
 So every tool that want's to modify cabal files has a larger maintenance burden because cabal isn't doing this upstream.

 ## Prior Art and Related Efforts
 This [issue](https://github.com/haskell/cabal/issues/7544) is tracked on the cabal bug tracker.
 Essentially this proposal attempts to "solve" that issue.
-As can be seen in the issue, there have been previous attempts, previous attempts to address this problem have been fragmented, and no comprehensive solution has been finished.
+As can be seen in the issue, there have been previous attempts. these attempts have been fragmented, and no comprehensive solution has been finished.
 There is however a work in progress implementation of the [exact printer](https://github.com/haskell/cabal/pull/9436/).
 The goal of this proposal is to buy time to finish that implementation.